Getting ready to exhibit

 Edge-textile artists Scotland has been dedicated to promoting excellence in contemporary art since its formation in 1999 when three textile art groups from Edinburgh, Glasgow and Dundee joined forces.
 Since then the group has expanded to incorporate artists from across Scotland.

-This month (July 2016) a collection of work by its members is on show at Edinburgh Palette, an independent, creative arts hub in the city, occupying all three galleries.
-The exhibition entitled Strands Of Time provides a starting point for examining the whole story of Edge – with three galleries presenting three points in time; past, present and future and curated by three teams from within the group.
+In July 2016 a collection of work by its members was on show at Edinburgh Palette, an independent, creative arts hub in the city, occupying all three galleries.
+The exhibition entitled Strands Of Time provided a starting point for examining the whole story of Edge – with three galleries presenting three points in time; past, present and future and curated by three teams from within the group.

 In this article, Ali Ferguson asks five of her fellow Edge members to share their personal experiences of getting ready for this ambitious exhibition.
 When preparing work to exhibit so much time and thinking goes into the actual artwork that some practical aspects can be overlooked.